-In the first drop down menu, select the drum kit, which will be visible as “EDRUM”.
+In the first drop-down menu, select the drum kit, which will be visible as “EDRUM”.
 Once you’ve done this, the kit should be ready to use.
 It won’t produce any sound yet, as we haven't selected an instrument.
 From here, you can use anything you’d like.
 Ableton has some built-in drum sounds that we used to test it with.
-Firstly on the right hand side of the screen, under Categories, you’ll have a number of options.
+Firstly on the right-hand side of the screen, under Categories, you’ll have a number of options.
 If you click Drums, you get a selection of drum kits made by Ableton you can use.
-To use one, click and drag it onto the MIDI track in which you prepared before.
+To use one, click and drag it onto the MIDI track that you prepared before.
 Once you’ve done this, the track name will change from 1 MIDI (or 2 MIDI) to the track number and the name of the kit.
 Below, we used the “808 Core Kit”, meaning our track name changed to 1 808 Core Kit.

 After this, there is one last step to ensure your EDK drum kit will trigger the sounds when playing the kit.
 You will need to ensure that the track is “armed”.
 To do this, you need to ensure that the “arm track” button is red.
 This button looks like this.

 If that button is red, as shown in the image, you should be able to play your EDK and hear the drum sounds from Ableton.
 You can then hit record and record your drum performance straight to Ableton.

 When you open up Garageband, it will ask you to choose a project.
 You’ll see a screen similar to this.

 For the purposes of this blog post.
 We selected “Empty Project”, which creates a new Garageband project.
 The first step when inside the project is to create a new track.
 To do this, you’ll need to click on the + on the top left of the screen.
 After this, you’ll see the following.